 The Unseen Revolution fell into Keith Ambachtsheer’s hands in 1977, a year after it was published.
-He now runs an international pension fund management think tank at U of T and heads a small but well-respected consulting firm.
+He now runs an international pension-fund-management think tank at the University of Toronto and heads a small but well-respected consulting firm.
 At seventy-one, he knows more about pension plans than almost anyone else in Canada.
 If you collect a public sector pension or CPP, you owe him big time.
 You also owe Drucker.

 His treasurer, Robert Nixon, was charged with forming a task force to fix the situation, and the bureaucrats involved turned to Ambachtsheer to solve the problem.
 The next year, the task force released a blueprint, pointedly titled “In Whose Interest,” for reforming the teachers’ pension plan.
 Ambachtsheer made sure the recommendations reflected two of Drucker’s key insights: one, that the pension fund should answer to an independent and highly qualified board of directors with a fiduciary responsibility to the plans’ sponsors (the government and the teachers); and two, that the board should be allowed to recruit talented investment managers with competitive (i.e., Bay Street) pay packets rather than bureaucrats’ salaries.
 Last, the Liberals decided the new organization should be allowed to invest on the open market, a radical notion at the time.

 Leech’s team, of course, is not infallible.
-In 2007, OTPP and two American firms made a bid to acquire BCE in a $35-billion blockbuster deal.
-By a stroke of cosmic luck, a Quebec court blocked the overpriced sale, a twist of fate that helped to blunt the savage impact of the 2008 credit collapse on Teachers’ holdings.
+In 2007, OTPP and two American firms made a bid to acquire BCE in a $35 billion blockbuster deal.
+By a stroke of cosmic luck, a Quebec court blocked the overpriced sale, a twist of fate that helped to blunt the savage impact of the 2008 credit collapse on OTPP’s holdings.
 “We were reminded that investments don’t just go up,” he says.

 To help limit its exposure to companies with reckless executives, OTPP also became an activist shareholder, using its clout to push CEOs to manage their organizations more profitably.
-Lamoureux, and then later Leech, believed in urging such companies to address unsound governance practices, such as boards stacked with cronies who would not challenge the CEO.
-About a decade ago, Teachers’ further upped the ante by co-founding the Canadian Coalition for Good Governance, whose members include all of the big Canadian public pension plans as well as several large private sector fund companies.
-CCGG pressures directors and CEOs of publicly traded firms to improve their practices or face ouster, as happened recently when Teachers’ backed the overthrow of Canadian Pacific’s board in May 2012.
+Lamoureux, and later Leech, believed in urging such companies to address unsound governance practices, such as boards stacked with cronies who would not challenge the CEO.
+About a decade ago, OTPP further upped the ante by co-founding the Canadian Coalition for Good Governance (CCGG), whose members include all of the big Canadian public pension plans as well as several large private sector fund companies.
+CCGG pressures directors and CEOs of publicly traded firms to improve their practices or face ouster, as happened recently when OTPP backed the overthrow of Canadian Pacific’s board in May 2012.

 Despite its high-profile activism, OTPP has never allowed social or political considerations to infiltrate its investment choices.
-Unlike Quebec’s Caisse de dépôt, a public sector pension plan that has invested in many of the province’s massive infrastructure projects, Teachers’ has resisted government entreaties to become involved in such deals.
-It also turned a deaf ear on years of complaints from disaffected Leafs fans, who accused OTPP of being more interested in maximizing its profits than in fielding a winning team.
-(Teachers’ recently sold its stake in Maple Leaf Sports and Entertainment for an astonishing $1.32 billion.)
+Unlike Quebec’s Caisse de dépôt, a public sector pension plan that has invested in many of the province’s massive infrastructure projects, OTPP has resisted government entreaties to become involved in such deals.
+It also turned a deaf ear on years of complaints from disaffected Toronto Maple Leafs fans, who accused OTPP of being more interested in maximizing its profits than in fielding a winning team.
+(OTPP recently sold its stake in Maple Leaf Sports and Entertainment for an astonishing $1.32 billion.)